Last Updated on

-- While using online services, use passwords that are difficult for anyone to guess like a random combination of letters unique character and numbers work best.
+- While using online services, use strong passwords that nobody can manage to guess like a random combination of unique character, letters and numbers work best.

 - Protect your computer with anti-spyware and anti-virus software and ensure they are up to date.

 - Do not reveal any personal information to unverified sources or insecure websites.

 - Monitor your credit frequently even up to 4 times a year to check for suspicious or incorrect information like a substantial or unexplained change in credit score and place fraud alerts on your account for greater protection.